KarenArteagaMendoza/COBOL-ProgrammingLanguages/README.md

 # Introduction to COBOL — Course Repository

-Welcome to the official repository for the “Introduction to COBOL” course.
+Welcome to the repository for the “Introduction to COBOL” course.
 This repository contains all the source code, examples, exercises, notes, and supplemental materials used throughout the course.
 Whether you’re a student, instructor, or self-learner, this collection is designed to help you understand the fundamentals of COBOL programming and explore its modern-day applications.

 ---